Academic Integrity and Academic Appeals

 Email messages sent by SDSU to students through university-assigned, jacks email addresses will constitute an official means of communication.
 It is the student’s responsibility and obligation to access official university email messages in a timely manner.
 As other email accounts may be blocked by the SDSU firewall, SDSU is only able to monitor student emails coming from university-assigned email accounts.

-Student Recording of Classroom Lectures & Distribution of Course Materials
+Student Recording of Classroom Lectures and Distribution of Course Materials

 Recording of Classroom Lectures and Distribution of Course Materials policy prohibits or restricts the recording of classroom lectures or redistribution of classroom materials in order to respect the integrity and effectiveness of the classroom experience, protect students’ and faculty members’ privacy, respect faculty and University rights in instructional materials, and to comply with copyright laws, including the Digital Millennium Copyright Act of 1998 (“DMCA”).
-Refer to SDSU Policy 2:16 for the Recording of Classroom Lectures and Distribution of Course Materials policy.
+Students are encouraged to report instances of copyright infringement in good faith to the Office of Student Conduct (for students) and SDSU Human Resources (for SDSU employees).

 Before a degree is granted, the student must meet all the requirements of the advisory committee, the graduate program, and the Graduate School.
 Students should note that graduate studies represent advanced work and research in a discipline or interdisciplinary area and should be more than a compilation of course work.
 Students are responsible for conforming to all published academic policies and degree requirements.
 They are likewise responsible for the regulations concerning the degree they plan to obtain and any special requirements within the program or academic unit.
 In addition, it is the student’s responsibility to conform to the University’s policies regarding the standard of work necessary to maintain enrollment in the Graduate School.
 The University makes every effort to provide accurate advising information.
 However, it is the student’s responsibility to make certain that he/she has fulfilled all graduation requirements.